 - decreased or lack of sex drive

-- having trouble getting or keeping an erection, or ED
+- having trouble getting or keeping an erection, or erectile dysfunction (ED)

 - producing small amounts of semen during ejaculation

-- losing hair on the scalp, face, and body
+- losing hair on your scalp, face, and body

 - feeling a lack of energy or exhaustion